Rules for FreeCell

 FreeCell Variants

-There are several interesting variants of FreeCell:
+There are several variants worth knowing about:

 - Double FreeCell: Played with two decks for a bigger challenge.